AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: Introduction

-In this work, we focus on improving kernels for AWS Trainium~\cite{aws-trainium}, a widely deployed and representative AI accelerator that exemplifies these challenges.
+In this work, we focus on improving kernels for Amazon Trainium~\cite{aws-trainium}, a widely deployed and representative AI accelerator that exemplifies these challenges.
 Trainium is programmed with Neuron Kernel Interface (NKI), a Python-embedded kernel language, where both the hardware and the programming model remain relatively new~\cite{nki_release}.
 Consequently, developers lack the extensive optimization recipes and performance heuristics available for mature platforms like GPUs~\cite{Thakkar_CUTLASS_2023}.
 This makes kernel optimization a critical, real-world challenge faced by engineers today for every new accelerator entering production~\cite{openai_chip,qual_chip,meta_chip,ms_chip}.

-As machine learning workloads continue to evolve, the demand for scalable, automated kernel optimization will grow more urgent~\cite{kim2023full}.
+Moreover, cost efficiency becomes increasingly important at scale.
+As AI accelerators proliferate and workloads diversify, practitioners face hundreds or thousands of kernels to optimize across different configurations, hardware versions, and workloads~\cite{kim2023full}.
+In this regime, achieving expert-level results in a cost-efficient way enables broader adoption of the accelerator and faster iteration cycles.

 Therefore, we explore the potential of using LLMs to generate optimized kernels for the Trainium accelerator.
-LLMs have shown the potential to automatically generate correct kernels with competitive performance in the context of GPUs, TPUs, and NPUs~\cite{ouyang2025kernelbench,wei2024improving,baronio2025kevin,li2025cuda,lange2025towards,agrawal2025gepa,hong2025autocomp,novikov2025alphaevolve,woo2025tritonrl}.
+LLMs have shown potential to automatically generate correct kernels with competitive performance in the context of GPUs, TPUs, and NPUs~\cite{ouyang2025kernelbench,wei2024improving,li2025cuda,lange2025towards,agrawal2025gepa,hong2025autocomp,novikov2025alphaevolve,woo2025tritonrl}.
 In the context of Trainium, given the limited availability of Trainium-specific optimization knowledge and kernel tuning recipes, an important goal of this work is to investigate whether an LLM-based system can autonomously navigate the optimization space to produce high-performance kernels without relying on human-engineered heuristics or preexisting optimization examples.